 - Great location

 If you like the convenience of a hotel, but want the city at your doorstep, Meininger Berlin in Mitte is perfect for you.
 The cleanliness of the hostel is superb and they have incredibly friendly staff.
-Being near Oranienburger Strasse is what truly makes this hostel special.
+Being near Oranienburger Strasse is what truly makes this hostel special and deserving of a spot on our best hostels in Berlin list.

 - Newly popular neighborhood